DEFRA/trade-demo-backend/README.md

 docker compose ps
 ```

-## Important Note: Security Headers

-**HTTP security headers (HSTS, X-Frame-Options, X-Content-Type-Options, X-XSS-Protection) are NOT included in this implementation and are NOT required by CDP.**

-Research findings (2025-10-14):
-- **CDP Documentation:** No mention of security headers in platform requirements
-- **Template Analysis:** Only 1 of 3 backend templates (Node.js) implements security headers
-  - Python backend: ❌ No security headers
-  - .NET backend: ❌ No security headers
-  - Node.js backend: ✅ Has security headers (Hapi.js framework convenience)
-- **Context:** Security headers are frontend/browser concerns, not backend API requirements
-- **Production Evidence:** Python and .NET services run successfully in CDP without security headers

-An AI compliance agent initially flagged security headers as a "critical blocker," leading to their implementation.
-However, systematic research of CDP documentation and all three backend templates revealed this was a false positive.
-Security headers were subsequently removed from this codebase.

-**Lesson:** When AI agents flag requirements, verify against official documentation and cross-check ALL reference implementations before implementing.
-See `IMPLEMENTATION_PLAN.md` section 2.9 for detailed rationale.

----

 ## Custom Metrics

 This service uses **AWS Embedded Metrics Format (EMF)** for custom business metrics, matching the CDP Node.js and .NET patterns.